“It’s not that I’m so smart, it’s just that I stay with problems longer.” –Albert Einstein, physicist, 1879-1955

 We hope they bring you – whether you are a college graduate or a seeker of all things good – the same inspiration, comfort and encouragement they have brought us.
 Read more

-In honor of all mothers and in celebration of Mother’s Day, All Things Good (ATG) shares below a sampling of words used to describe mothers and motherly advice or wisdom recalled by daughters and sons in their very own words.
+In honor of all mothers and in celebration of Mother’s Day, ATG shares below a sampling of words used to describe mothers and motherly advice or wisdom recalled by daughters and sons in their very own words.

 Laura O. says:

-- The one word I would use to describe my mother is: Patient
+The one word I would use to describe my mother is:

 1. “’Someone else’s action should not determine your response.’
 It sounds so simple, doesn’t it?
 And yet what if someone else’s action should be shouting angry words at us or hitting us with a rotten tomato?
 That doesn’t affect what we do in response?
 Not if our compassion is genuine.
 Not if our love is the kind the Dalai Lama advocates.”